-Ashaware is an AI-powered K–12 curriculum platform — a searchable library of 400,000+ lesson plans built with AI, indexed to curriculum standards across 10+ jurisdictions, and rooted in the complete story of human history, including the African mathematical, scientific, and cultural foundations that most curriculum ignores.
+Ashaware is an AI-powered K–12 curriculum platform — a searchable library of 400,000+ lesson plans built with AI, indexed to curriculum standards across 10+ jurisdictions including African education systems, and rooted in the complete story of African civilization and its global diaspora: from ancient mathematical and scientific foundations to modern-day contributions in the US, Canada, and the Caribbean.
 Created by Black Board International.
 The only platform of its kind.

-Ashaware is a Choice Partners approved vendor — no competitive bid required.
-Use Title I, Title IV-A, NSF STEM grants, Perkins CTE, state Black history mandate budgets, and more to fund your subscription immediately.
+Ashaware partners with ministries of education across Africa for national and regional licensing, and is a Choice Partners approved vendor for US institutions — no competitive bid required.
+Use Title I, Title IV-A, NSF STEM grants, Perkins CTE, state and national curriculum budgets to fund your subscription, in Africa, the US, Canada, or the Caribbean.

-Ashaware gives every teacher and family instant access to a searchable library of 400,000+ lesson plans rooted in African heritage and human history — across 11 subjects, 8 reading levels, and every grade from Kindergarten through Higher Education.
+Ashaware gives every teacher and family instant access to a searchable library of 400,000+ lesson plans rooted in African heritage and the global diaspora — spanning ancient civilizations through modern-day achievement, across 11 subjects, 8 reading levels, and every grade from Kindergarten through Higher Education.
 Search, find, teach — in seconds.

 CONTACT US

-Ashaware operationalizes the frameworks that North American educators, administrators, and equity advocates already know — and turns them into instant classroom practice.
+Ashaware operationalizes the frameworks that African and global educators, administrators, and equity advocates already know — and turns them into instant classroom practice.

 Ashaware delivers lesson plans that connect academic content to students' cultural backgrounds — building academic success, cultural competence, and critical consciousness simultaneously.
 Every lesson is an act of CRP.